 DOE is evaluating six federal sites and generic commercial locations for the disposal of GTCC LLRW and GTCC-like waste.

 For deep geologic disposal, DOE is evaluating disposal at the Waste Isolation Pilot Plant (WIPP) in New Mexico.
 For intermediate depth borehole disposal, DOE is evaluating disposal at new facilities at the Hanford Site in Washington, Idaho National Laboratory in Idaho, Los Alamos National Laboratory in New Mexico, Nevada National Security Site (formerly Nevada Test Site) in Nevada, and the WIPP Vicinity in New Mexico.
 For enhanced near surface (trench and above grade vault) disposal, DOE is evaluating the same sites as the borehole facility plus the Savannah River Site in South Carolina.
-For each of the DOE sites, a reference location was identified to serve as the basis for the evaluations presented in the Draft EIS.
+For each of the DOE sites, a reference location was identified to serve as the basis for the evaluations presented in the Final EIS.
 Generic commercial locations are also analyzed in the EIS for the borehole, trench, and vault methods should one or more commercial locations be identified in the future.

 Waste Isolation Pilot Plant (WIPP)